 Fixed tariff customers.

-For those customers on fixed rate tariffs paying by Direct Debit, a ‘floor’ unit price will come into effect on 1 October.
-For gas, it will average at 10.3p/kWh and for electricity at 34p/kWh.
-We're introducing a floor unit price because some people will have fixed at much lower prices some time ago, meaning their annual payments will already be below the £2,500 average set by the government’s Energy Price Guarantee (EPG).
+The government has introduced a floor unit price because some people will have fixed at much lower prices some time ago, meaning their annual payments will already be below the £2,500 average set by the government’s Energy Price Guarantee (EPG).

 Energy Bill Relief Scheme - Businesses and SME.

 The government announced (21 September) a new scheme that will see energy prices for non-domestic energy customers such as businesses, SME, charities and public sector organisations cut.
 The Energy Bill Relief Scheme (EBRS) will offer discounts for all firms for six months from 1 October 2022.
 This scheme changed from 1 April 2023 and became the Energy Bills Discount Scheme (EBDS).

 The government’s Energy Bill Relief Scheme (EBRS) will provide a discount on wholesale gas and electricity prices for all non-domestic customers whose current gas and electricity bills have been significantly inflated in light of global energy prices.
 This support will be equivalent to the Energy Price Guarantee put in place for households.